Jonathan-Chia/active-recovery-NLP-vis/paper.md

 results such as word frequencies, correlations, length, etc….
 Please feel free to include tables, summaries, etc…

+### Questions

+1. According to DeepSeek, how related are these active recovery protocols?
+2. What are the main benefits, and how do these benefits overlap?
+3. How can I summarize all of this text data into one visualization to give an overview?
+4. What are the most relevant terms for each active protocol?
+5.

+### Initial Exploration

+First, I asked DeepSeek some general questions about active recovery, and then I placed the answers into the [active_recovery](active_recovery.txt) file.

+From there, I started playing around with the data in my [draft](draft.ipynb) notebook.
+I realized I could do much better text analysis if I had some better separation of my text.

+Thus, I went back to the drawing board and split my text data into three parts for each of the protocols:

+1. Overview
+2. Execution
+3. Benefits

+This would allow me to much easier get answers and visualizations for questions 1 and 2.

+### Question 1: How Related Are these Active Recovery Protocols?

+The best way to visualize this would be through a correlation heatmap.
+To get these correlations, I decided to turn these protocols into vector embeddings, and then calculate the cosine similarity.

+ADD EMBEDDINGS HOW DO THEY WORK SOURCE

+I don't need a particularly fancy model, so I decided to use all-miniLM-L6-v2 model to generate the embeddings.

 ## Visualization of Text Analysis
 include screenshots of five visualization techniques